EU regulators to decide on Oracle, Micros deal by Aug. 29

-BRUSSELS, July 25 (Reuters) - European Union antitrust regulators will decide by Aug.
-29 whether to clear world No. 2 software maker Oracle Corp’s $5.3 billion bid for Micros Systems, the European Commission said on Friday.
+BRUSSELS (Reuters) - European Union antitrust regulators will decide by Aug.
+29 whether to clear world No. 2 software maker Oracle Corp’s (ORCL.N) $5.3 billion bid for Micros Systems MCRS.O, the European Commission said on Friday.

 The deal, Oracle’s biggest in five years, is in line with Oracle’s strategy to boost its fast-expanding cloud business.
 Micros makes point-of-sale hardware and software for restaurants and hotels.